Connor-WT/slate2/source/index.md

 # Introduction

 The WattTime API provides access to realtime marginal emissions data for electric grids around the world.
+Say what a MOER is…

+Define some key terms...
+BA, MOER, Marginal, Realtime, Forecast.
+Provide links to background reading...

 You can access the API by sending standard HTTP requests to the endpoints listed below.
-Certain endpoints are only available to subscribers.
+The `/data`, `/historical`, and `/forecast` endpoints are only available to subscribers.

 To start using the API, first register for an account, then log in to obtain an access token.
 You can then use your access token to access the remainder of our endpoints.
-Your access token will expire eventually and you'll need to sign in again to obtain a fresh access token.
+Your access token will expire after 30 minutes and you'll need to sign in again to obtain a fresh access token.

 There are strict limits on the number of connections and rates at which you may query the API.
 From any single IP address you may make a maximum of 10 connections, and may have up to 100 outstanding queries that will be rate limited to 10 requests per second.
 If there are more than 100 requests outstanding, or more than 10 connections, those requests may be dropped and an HTTP 429 error code returned.

-For example (Python3) code that can be used to register, log in, and query data, please see [our example code] (https://github.com/WattTime/apiv2-example/blob/master/query_apiv2.py).
+For (Python3) example code that can be used to register, log in, and query data, please see our [example code] (https://github.com/WattTime/apiv2-example/blob/master/query_apiv2.py).

 # Authentication